mimianninta/faster_rcnn_tf/README.md

 1. First, find some images with objects you want to detect inside.
 Download or keep them to `detection/models/research/object_detection/` with format `.jpg`.

-2. Move the folder containing the `.pb` graph to `/detection/models/research/` and rename the folder as `inference_graph`.
+2. Move the folder containing the `.pb` graph (from previous step output directory) to `/detection/models/research/` and rename the folder as `inference_graph`.

 3. Then copy the label map to `/detection/models/research/training/` and rename the file as `labelmap.pbtxt`